The History of

 Julio Diaz, a sports enthusiast, 1983 graduate of the Florida School for the Deaf, husband of JMS co-founder Minnie Mae Wilding-Diaz, and father of three Deaf children, requested a restatement of the athletics program shortly after the Jean Massieu School of the Deaf (JMS) merged with the Utah School for the Deaf in 2005.
 Linda Rutledge, superintendent of the Utah Schools for the Deaf and the Blind, approved this request.

-In 2006, Julio Diaz's hard work finally paid off when the Utah High School Activities Association board of trustees decided to revive activities and athletics for Deaf and blind students, irrespective of where they attended school, marking a significant development.
+In 2006, Julio Diaz's hard work finally paid off when the Utah High School Activities Association board of trustees, recognizing the need for inclusive sports, decided to revive activities and athletics for Deaf and blind students, irrespective of where they attended school.
+This decision marked a significant development.
 The new rule permitted the Utah School for the Deaf and Blind (USDB) teams to utilize students from any high school, provided the board designated them as students using their services.
 However, building athletic programs from scratch proved daunting, and it took a long time for the USDB to establish them.
-Mike Hillstrom, a long-time teacher at the Utah School for the Deaf and activities director, says that when USD had 200 students living in a residential setting, they used to field relatively large teams.
-However, in the late 1980s, an increasing number of students began attending public schools, and the USD started providing its services and teachers in those high schools rather than requiring students to live away from their families on an Ogden residential campus.
-As a result, the school's residential part was getting smaller and smaller, which led to activities and athletic programs dying as students transferred away from campuses (Donaldson, Deseret News, March 6, 2007).
+Mike Hillstrom, a long-time teacher at the Utah School for the Deaf and activities director, says that when the Utah School for the Deaf had 200 students living in a residential setting, they used to field relatively large teams.
+However, in the late 1980s, an increasing number of students began attending public schools, and the Utah School for the Deaf started providing its services and teachers in those high schools rather than requiring students to live away from their families on an Ogden residential campus.
+As a result, the school's residential section became increasingly smaller, leading to the decline of activities and athletic programs as students moved away from the campus (Donaldson, Deseret News, March 6, 2007).

-After two years of planning, in 2008, the USD boys' and girls' basketball teams finally competed in a national tournament in Oregon.
-According to Jen Byrnes, a graduate of the Idaho School for the Deaf and the Deafhead coach of the girls' basketball team, the event was an eye-opener for USD athletes.
+After two years of planning, the Utah School for the Deaf's boys' and girls' basketball teams finally competed in a national tournament in Oregon in 2008.
+According to Jen Byrnes, a graduate of the Idaho School for the Deaf and the head coach of the girls' basketball team, the event provided a unifying experience for the athletes from the Utah School for the Deaf.
 "The girls were in a national environment," she explained.
-They're so isolated that it was the first time for several of them to see conversations among the Deaf population.
-"Hey, they're teens just like us," they said.
-They're talking about boys and schools.
-"As a result, they gain access to a larger community.
-"Some students have identity issues," said Craig Radford, the Deaf USD head boys' coach.
-"Being part of the larger community helps them build more confidence as Deaf individuals."
-Jen and Craig agreed that the teams' skills improved, and that the students are now receiving excellent community support as individuals associated with the school become accustomed to the idea that sports are returning to USD (Sights & Sounds, May 2008).
+Many of them had never witnessed conversations among the Deaf community before.
+"Hey, they're teens just like us," they remarked.
+"They're talking about boys and school."
+This experience allowed them to connect with a larger community.

 Did You Know?